miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 together and make them bounce ideas off of each other (seeded by you, the human, of course), and see if they can't see past the statistical normie fog.
-When you're off the beaten track, converging recommendations shows you might actually be on a good one nonetheless&#151;as poorly worn as it yet might be.
+When you're off the beaten track, converging recommendations shows you might actually be on a good one nonetheless—as poorly worn as it yet might be.

 ### The Challenge